 Deposit and balance due dates for trips will be indicated on each trip itinerary.
 Payments can be made via check or credit cards.
 One-day trips re- quire full payment with reservation!
 No reservations are held without payment, and "early" registration is not allowed.

 Charter motor coach or a Parks, Recreation and Cultural Resources Department bus or van.
 Type of vehicle will be noted on trip itineraries.
 Smoking is not allowed on charter buses or Parks, Recreation and Cultural Resources vehicles.
 Rest stops are made periodically during trips.

 All trips will depart from the Anne Gordon Center for Active Adults, 1901 Spring Forest Road, Raleigh 27608, unless otherwise noted.
 Cars may be parked here overnight.

 We are unable to reserve seats on vehicles for special needs, such as motion sickness.
 Seating is available on a first- come, first- serve basis on the day of the trip.
 Seat rotation may be used on multi- day trips.

-A full or part-time Raleigh Parks & Recreation Department employee escorts all trips.
+A full or part-time Raleigh Parks, Recreation and Cultural Resources Department employee escorts all trips.

 Cancellations must be made at least 14 days prior to trip departure date to receive a refund, and must be requested in writing.
 Full or partial refunds will be made only if a replacement can be found, and are subject to non-refundable expenses incurred by the Department.
 If the Department cancels a trip, a full refund will be given.